conondaFCC/hello-world/git.md

 * Read the chapter 'description' on this link: https://git-scm.com/docs/git That one is easy!
 * do the git tutorial: https://git-scm.com/docs/gittutorial
 * do the git daily: https://git-scm.com/docs/giteveryday
-* at the very least do some of git tutorial and fly over git daily!
+* at the very least do some of git tutorial and fly over git daily and read this paragraph https://git-scm.com/docs/gitworkflows#_separate_changes!

 ## **switching from a branch to another, implications**
 Be aware that switching from a branch to another branch, inside a git project, will change the files and folders to it's current state.
 It will physically alter files according to the branch's state.
 This might sound normal and logical or not, but it is true and important to know.